Social Studies

 Supplies | Students need a binder that is at least 2 inches and notebook paper. |

-Description | Through lectures, videos, journaling, and projects, students will explore the rich history of Virginia.
+Description | The course will provide an overview of the Commonwealth’s history, geography and government from 16th century to present.
+Through lectures, videos, and projects students will explore the rich history of Virginia.
 The goal is to not only learn the facts but to connect with the people and events that make the state great.
-The course includes quizzes, a midterm, a final exam, three projects, and homework.
-Homework often involves journaling and watching videos on YouTube.
-Students will choose their projects from a list of ideas.
-Due to the extensive amount of copying, the supply fee is $50.
-This course is 1 credit of high school history. |
+The course includes quizzes, tests, 2 projects and homework.
+Field trips will be planned as well. |

 Title | World History |